For audiophiles and music lovers who love to read...

 That was easy: "Yes³!"

 The many reasons why a 2.1 music system isn't dumb but decisive include that active adjustable bass beats passive fixed bass.
-With a dipole's acoustic short circuit where wavelengths long enough to wrap around an open baffle cancel out, raw cone surface becomes the antidote to lesser room gain.
+With a dipole's acoustic short circuit where wavelengths long enough to wrap around its open baffle cancel out, raw cone surface becomes the antidote to lesser room gain.
 The late Siegfried Linkwitz still added DSP compensation.
 As with horn speakers forced to operate into the bottom octave, full-range dipoles get big—they need big even paralleled big woofers—and tend to soak up power to extend low.
-Reaching for a classic sealed alignment across the bottom 2-2½ octaves shrinks the required cone surface.
-Activating it with a dedicated bass amp adds adjustability whilst reducing load burdens on the main amp driving the upper 2/3rds.
+Reaching for a classic sealed alignment across the bottom 2-2½ octaves shrinks cone surface needs.
+Activating it with a dedicated bass amp adds adjustability whilst reducing load burdens on the main amp driving the open-backed upper 2/3rds.

-With Daudio's à-la-carte M1 concept including options for motional feedback and upgraded 10" AudioTechnology woofers, my Jane Austin needle of sense 'n' sensibility was redlining.
-Add the white dress code shown.
+With Daudio's à-la-carte concept including options for motional feedback and upgraded 10" AudioTechnology woofers, my needle of sense 'n' sensibility redlined.
+Add white dress code.
 Now you have all my reasons for accepting this solicitation with a great sense of personal excitement.
 'D' for do me.
-If you're not yet 'D' for due diligence, revisit Dawid's prior review.
+If you're not yet 'D' for due diligence, revisit Dawid's review.
 Study the brand's background story.
-It'll spare us 'D' for duplication.
+It'll spare us duplication.
 To extricate a personally salient detail, Daudio's principals weren't born yesterday.
 Respectively, they are from the model years '62 and '64; like me.
-They've been around the block a few times.
+They've been around the block; a few times.
 To me it suggested maturity beyond youthful excess and bookish idealism.
-It suggested hard-earnt experience and ability to differentiate what matters after you've tried plenty and along the way discarded less effective or ultimately flawed solutions.
+It suggested hard-earnt experience and ability to differentiate what matters after we've tried plenty and along the way discarded less effective or ultimately flawed solutions.
 Add Dawid's most positive MOB3 findings.
 This gig was really looking ever more promising.

 The sequence of events leading up to it now were entirely unchoreographed.
 Dawid had accepted an Aalborg invite to Børresen's launch party for their €1M flagship speaker.
 He subsequently wanted to replicate some of the experience with a radically smaller wallet and room.
 It had him approach Daudio for an open-baffle loaner.
 His write-up had led to the syndication request.
 That had triggered me being pointed at the M1.
-'S' for Srajan and synchronicity?
-Superb.
-'D' for Dawid.
 Thanks to our man in Warsaw!